 Rookie Award—May or may not be given each year (Awarded for the first time in 2021)

-The Board determined that the chapter should recognize a new member who has immersed himself or herself in the chapter—attending events, volunteering to assist, showing up, contributing in some way.
+The Board determined that the chapter should recognize a new member or co-member who has immersed himself or herself in the chapter—attending events, volunteering to assist, showing up, contributing in some way.
 The nominee must have been a member of the chapter for less than two years to be eligible.
 The President in consultation with the Board, determines if the award is to be made in any year and who is eligible to receive it.
 The President will give a short speech providing details on why the award was deserved.

 Broken Cable—May or may not be given each year

 Members don't recall the year this award was first conferred, but they do recall the history.
 Charles Mansfield is a member who lives on Lake Gaston and was hosting a chapter event at his house.
 Charles kept his boat on a lift at his dock on the lake.
 He was getting something out of his boat and standing on the swim platform when the boat lift cable broke.
 Charles was thrown into the water and the boat took on a huge amount of water.
 Fortunately he didn't sustain any injuries--only his ego was bruised.